yabwe/medium-editor/README.md

 MediumEditor has been written using vanilla JavaScript, no additional frameworks required.

-It was tested only on Google Chrome and Firefox most recent versions.
+Tested on Googe Chrome, Firefox and IE9+.

 # Basic usage